IShowSpeed

 Watkins has also pursued a rapping career.
 He signed with Warner Records to release his 2022 single "World Cup", which charted in several countries.
-He was named Breakout Streamer of the Year at the 12th Streamy Awards in 2022, and Streamer of the Year at the 2024 Streamer Awards.
+He followed it up with the 2026 single "Champions", which was featured on the FIFA World Cup 2026 Official Album and performed by himself at the tournament's closing ceremony.
+He was named Breakout Streamer of the Year at the 12th Streamy Awards in 2022, and twice won Streamer of the Year at the 2024 Streamer Awards and 2025 Streamer Awards.